 Some students are still having trouble with multiplying and dividing decimals.
 Below is a link to help with more practice.

 This other link deals with problems using the power of 10 to multiply and divide decimals.

 This past week just flew by for us.
 We finished the week with our first lesson quiz over decimals and place value.
 These quizzes will be worth 50 points and assess the true understanding of the concept we have gone over in class.
 Students also started working their way through an online program that is part of our math series called i-Ready.
 It evaluates a students based on an initial diagnostic test they took the 2nd week of school.
 They then go back and practice lessons of concepts they struggled on in the initial diagnostic.
-They will take the diagnostic again 1/2 way through the year and at the end of the year to monitor progress.
+They will take the diagnostic again 1/2 way through the year before Christmas and at the end of the year to monitor progress.

 This week our lesson will continue working through the relationship of decimals and fractions using the “power of 10” to compare them.
 Students will also be using multiplication and division to talk about the place value between #’s.

 The video below is a helpful video showing the power of 10 that we will be using in class.